Two tracks, one degree.

 Completion of 120 credit hours accepted by Goshen College, successful completion of all nursing courses, cumulative GPA of 2.7 or higher in all college course work.

-Upon completion of the degree, the student is eligible to take the National Council Licensure Examination – RN (NCLEX-RN) for licensure as a registered professional nurse.
+Upon completion of the degree, the student who meets criteria is eligible to take the National Council Licensure Examination – RN (NCLEX-RN) for licensure as a registered professional nurse.
 The program is accredited by the Commission on Collegiate Nursing Education and is approved by the Indiana State Board of Nursing.

 Major in nursing (basic track)